alvarezsound/Python-Live-Project/README.md

         def __str__(self):
             return self.title
 ```
-I then created a model form that includes any inputs the user needs to make.
+Next, I created a model form that includes any inputs the user needs to make.

 forms.py:
 ```cs